JacobKnight00/tahoma-tracker-cdk/README.md

  * `mvn package`     compile and run tests
  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk deploy`      deploy this stack to your default AWS account/region (Docker required for Lambda image)
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation